-IANA is responsible for the delegation or re-delegation of an appropriate trustee for each ccTLD, but it has no responsibility over the entries on the ISO 3166-1 list.
-From the list of ccTLDs, the authority over each ccTLD is delegated to a trustee responsible for the policies and operation of the domain.

 Since ccTLDs are based on a “territory” set, debates over ccTLD often focus on the relationship between a TLD string and a “territory” (per the ISO 3166-1 list).
 More specifically, questions could arise as to whether a TLD string exactly matches with the territory in the ISO 3166-1 list, whether the ccTLD easily represents the name of the territory, how many ccTLDs are possible for one listed territory, and so on.
 For example, from the beginning the United Kingdom of Great Britain and Northern Ireland used the exceptionally reserved code “UK” from the ISO 3166-1 decoding table for its ccTLD, instead of the primary code “GB.”
 The UK government still holds the delegation for .gb, which cannot be allocated to any other country.
 Furthermore“.ax” for Åland Islands has been reserved on request of Finland and “.fx” for France, Metropolitan has been reserved on request of France.

-The delegation or re-delegation of a ccTLD is a process comprising several stages, with many different players involved in the process.
-It starts with, :
+The delegation or re-delegation of a ccTLD is a process comprising several stages, with many different players involved in the process

-a proposed new operator who is an applicant for a name in a ccTLD; and

-the existing operator who confirms the change is appropriate, in the case of a re-delegation request.

-in many cases, a national Government associated with the ccTLD is asked to verify that the re-delegation is supported as the sponsoring organization.

-those parties served by the ccTLD are asked to show that they support the request and that it meets the interests and needs of the local Internet community.

-the IANA functions as the coordinator and analyzes the request, including investigating the details of the request, preparing a recommendation for the ICANN Board, and implementing the request if it is approved.

-The ICANN Board of Directors considers the IANA recommendation and votes on whether the request should move forward.

-Finally, the U.S. Government evaluates a report on the request prepared by IANA.
+.

 The socio-economic potential of a ccTLD has become more widely acknowledged.
 Meanwhile, a steady flow of ccTLD re-delegation requests has been observed [source: UK ].
 Some note that some issues have arisen with regard to the national authority to delegate and administer the ccTLDs.
 In fact, some governments have sought assistance from the United Nations system to reclaim their own ccTLDs or tried to use national legislation to reclaim ccTLDs from incumbent ccTLD managers.
-As an example, the application for re-delegation of “.so” ccTLD was accepted by the ICANN Board in February 2009.
-The “.so” TLD is designated in the ISO 3166-1 standard for Somalia, but the initial delegation of the .so TLD was performed in 1997 to World Class Domains, which is a US-based company.
-The application for re-delegation of .so TLD was put forward by ITU, and the .so TLD was re-delegated to the Ministry of Posts and Telecommunications of the Transitional Federal Government of Somalia in 2009.